amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 ***support pure functions***—Fortran does allow marking functions with the `pure` keyword.
 In the new language, all functions are pure, by default.

-***support inner functions***—Fortran also provides a way to define inner functions, which it calls *internal procedures*.
+***support inner functions***—Fortran also provides a way to define inner functions, which are useful for avoiding polluting the namespace with small functions.
+In Fortran, inner functions are called *internal procedures*.
 But its internal procedure syntax is more trouble than it is worth.
 The following concocted example shows how an internal function is defined and called in Fortran.

 ```fortran
 pure function external(i) result(o)